Geetha63/MS-Teams-Scripts/GuestRestrictionForGivenTeams/README.md

 # Inputs

-Prepare `input.csv` file in below format and keep it in current location where script is running
+Prepare `input.csv` file in below format and keep it in a current location where the script is running

 ![Input](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/InkedGuestrestrictionForGivenTeams-Input_LI.jpg)

 # Procedure to run the script

- To excute `GuestRestrictionForGivenTeams` download/copy and paste the script into PowerShell
+ To execute `GuestRestrictionForGivenTeams` download/copy and paste the script into PowerShell

- Provide the input parameters Client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script
+ Provide the input parameters Client_Id, Client_Secret, TenantId and hit enter to proceed further in the script

- Now script will redirect to web page for login
+ Now the script will redirect to the web page for login

  ![Signin](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/Siginin.png)